Eloope Logo

 Submit trip expenses

-Compile and submit your trip report.
+Manual report creation.
+Alternatively, you can create an expense report manually.
 Ensure all expenses from the trip have been created in Eloope and linked to the trip—review the trip expense list to confirm nothing is missing.
 Create a new expense report for the trip, using a report name that matches or references the trip name.
 Add all trip expenses to the report at once by selecting them from your linked trip expenses.
 The report automatically shows the trip context, making it clear to approvers that these expenses are related to a single business trip.
 Submit the report for approval following the normal approval workflow.

 What your approver sees when reviewing trip reports.
 All expenses are logically grouped together by trip rather than scattered among other expenses.
 The trip context and purpose are immediately visible, explaining why these expenses were incurred.
 The total actual cost appears alongside the original estimated cost, allowing quick assessment of budget variance.
 If applicable, the cash advance settlement calculation appears, showing whether you need to return funds or receive additional reimbursement.